Moving to Self-Hosted WordPress

 To see the whole list of features and comparisons you can view it on the Jetpack features page.
 The main features of the two upgrade options are below.

 Once you have your theme installed, it’s time for the next big step: exporting your content to your new site.

-In your WordPress.com dashboard, go to My Site → Settings and select Export under Site Tools at the bottom to download an XML file of all of your content.
+In your WordPress.com dashboard, go to My Site → Tools → Export and select Export All to download an XML file of all of your content.
 Click on the arrow next to the Export All button if you want to select specific content items to export.